-Who does FCA regulation apply for?
+What does FCA stand for?

-What does the FCA do?
+What does the FCA do and regulate?

 Encouraging competition in the interest of consumers

 The FCA works to engender competition among financial service providers and discourage anti-competitive behaviour among companies in the financial markets and prevent monopolisation of financial services, in the interest of promoting a healthy, thriving financial market that is open and easy to navigate.

 This goal is achieved by enforcing market regulation against market abuse and anti-competitive behaviours as well as providing for an ease of entry into financial markets for new companies seeking to enter the market, helping them to navigate and succeed in the market.

 When there are more providers operating on the market, consumers are more empowered to choose the best financial products and services for them, since it is easier for them to take their business elsewhere if they are not satisfied.
 Consequently, companies on the market must work harder to win over and retain customers on the basis of service, quality, price and innovation, which in turn generates better results and greater satisfaction for consumers.